Frequently Asked Questions

 Q: Will the project work with couples who are not legally married?

-A: Although the project came out of concern for married couples in the legal divorce system, other couples who consider themselves married will be offered services if they ask for help.
-This could include cohabiting couples and same sex couples, particularly if they are raising children and concerned about the impact of a break up on their children.
+A: Although the project came out of concern for married couples in the legal divorce system, other couples in committed relationships will be offered services if they ask for help, particularly if they are raising children and are concerned about the impact of a break up on their children.

 Q: Are there referral options for couples who want a faith-based approach to marriage counseling?